 Elk Valley Road

-In response to concerns expressed by elected officials and the public, the Del Norte Local Transportation Commission is studying a potential need for improvement along Elk Valley Road, which provides access to homes, businesses, Stout Grove in Redwood State Park, and necessary services such as the Del Norte County Transfer Station and Resource Recovery Park.
+In response to concerns expressed by elected officials and the public, the Del Norte Local Transportation Commission is studying a potential need for improvement along Elk Valley Road, which provides access to homes, businesses, trails in Redwood National and State Parks, and necessary services such as the Del Norte County Transfer Station and Resource Recovery Park.
 It also connects Highways 101 and 199.
 The Elk Valley Road Multimodal Corridor Plan scope of work was developed by the County of Del Norte and DNLTC whose staff will be working in conjunction with the local community to assess the traffic hazards, conditions and needs of Elk Valley Road.
 The Corridor Plan will study Elk Valley Road between US Highway 101 and Parkway Drive.
 The corridor has not seen improvements or construction since 2001.
 A thorough study of the corridor and public input will provide necessary information for future decisions.

 Residents and community members most affected by this transportation corridor are invited to submit their experience, observations and opinions to the DNLTC.
 These areas are indicated in the map (Project Area Map link below), showing affected parcels and areas along the corridor.
 This vital feedback allows the engineers to better understand the existing problems and recommend solutions for corridor use and improvement if warranted.
 Traffic, accidents, hazards, pedestrian and bicycle traffic and current conditions can all be reported easily using the form below, or by contacting the DNLTC at email@example.com or (707) 465-3878.